Labs and Tasks

 static CreateFile( path, params a) { ... }

-keyword gives a possibility to pass a varying number of parameters).using (var fs = File.Open(path, FileMode.OpenOrCreate)) using (var bw = new BinaryWriter(fs)) { ... } // end of using statements
+params int[] a as one of the parameters of our method (params keyword gives a possibility to pass a varying number of parameters).using (var fs = File.Open(path, FileMode.OpenOrCreate)) using (var bw = new BinaryWriter(fs)) { ... } // end of using statements

-for ( i = 0; i < a.Length; i++) { bw.Write(a[i]); }
+for (i = 0; i < a.Length; i++) { bw.Write(a[i]); }

 static PrintData( path) { using (var fs = File.Open(path, FileMode.Open)) using (var br = new BinaryReader(fs, Encoding.ASCII)) { while (br.PeekChar() != -1) { Console.Write($"{br.ReadInt32()} "); } Console.WriteLine(); } } // the end of the PrintData method